-The Hills Choral Society is an incorporated community choir based in the Mitcham Hills area, which has been singing a rich variety of music for 50 years, and currently has about 50 members (Soprano, Alto, Tenor, Bass).
+The Hills Choral Society is an incorporated community choir based in the Mitcham Hills area, which has been singing a rich variety of music since 1965, and currently has about 50 members (Soprano, Alto, Tenor, Bass).

 For the main concerts the choir is supported by guest vocalists and musicians.
 The choir has developed a reputation for its broad repertoire and entertaining programming.